 The rare disease community includes so many perspectives.
 On one hand there are parents notified shortly after birth that their child has a rare disease.
 And then there are those who struggle to find a diagnosis for years.
 There are children who grow up with an invisible illness… outwardly they look like everyone else, but they have a rare disease that influences their daily lives in ways most people can’t possibly understand.
 There are those whose rare disease causes disability, and they learn to live in a world that doesn’t tolerate well those who are different.
 And then… there are children taken from us way too young.
 Thirty percent of children with a rare disease will not survive past age five.

 And then, there are those like me… born with a rare disease with early diagnosis and an effective treatment.
-Of the 10,000 rare diseases, 95 percent do not have treatment.
+Of the 10,000 rare diseases, 95 percent do not have treatment (source: National Organization for Rare Disorders).
 Yes, we face challenges in the PKU community regarding access to that treatment.
 It’s an ongoing battle to get the medications I need.
 But treatment exists.

 So how do I, with my perspective of the rare disease life that’s different than 95 percent of the rest of the community, share stories in a way that resonates with the entire community?